Organ-on-chip research : Mechanically tuned lung-on-a-chip model (MECH-LoC project)

 Dr. Lisa Muiznieks

-- Post-Doc in Hospital for Sick Children (Canada), working on elastin properties
+- Post-Doc at Hospital for Sick Children (Canada), working on elastin structure and function

 - PhD in Biochemistry (Sydney University, Australia)

-- Master of Science in Molecular biology and genetics (Sydney University, Australia)
+- Bachelor of Science in Molecular Biology and Genetics (Sydney University, Australia)

 AREAS OF EXPERTISE: Structural biology, Protein elasticity, Lung-on-chip, Air-liquid interface